-- Demonstrate evidence of the partnership, and the benefits and impact that it brings to the University. - Provide evidence of learning experiences being shared for use in future partnerships. - Provide evidence of output/outcomes from the partnership including publications, research quality metrics and impact on society/industry e.g., citations, external research funding, industry scholarships and supervision of research degree candidates, which resulted from this partnership.
+- Demonstrate evidence of the partnership/collaboration, and the benefits and impact that it brings to the University. - o Provide evidence of learning experiences being shared for use in future partnerships/collaborations. - Provide evidence of output/outcomes from the partnership/collaboration including publications, research quality metrics and impact on society/industry e.g., citations, external research funding (including industry scholarships), industry scholarships and supervision of research degree candidates, which resulted from this partnership/collaboration.